-General Officer Commanding Support Command is charged with the delivery of the Transition process within the UK.
-To assist with the process and to obtain some regional specific assistance a new SO2 Transition post has been created in each of the Regional Headquarters that make up Home Command.
+General Officer Commanding Regional Command is charged with the delivery of the Transition process within the UK.
+To assist with the process and to obtain some regional specific assistance an SO2 Transition post has been created in each of the Regional Headquarters that make up Home Command.

-This site provides some advice and guidance to SL and their families who are leaving the Army, no matter what stage they are in their career and draws from current MOD advice.
+This site provides some advice and guidance to SL and their families who are leaving the Army, no matter what stage they are in their career.
+It draws from current MOD advice.

 Your chain of command is best placed to provide detailed advice and instructions to help you on Transition IPPD before you become a veteran and civilian.